jcastillocano/jcastillocano.github.io/_posts/2019-02-03-fosdem-notes.markdown

 * [To the future with Grav CMS][toolthedocs]

 I guess the main takeaway from this presentation was we are not far from what other people do with docs at System73: treat them as you will treat code.
-Apply same agile principles (verify, build, deploy) in an automated fashion way.
-In that way not only QA or managers but devs will join keeping doc up to date without too much hassle.
+Applying same Agile principles (verify, build, deploy) in an automated fashion way not only QA or managers but devs will join keeping doc up to date without too much hassle.

 * Brussels